 Figure 9 verifies the model ocean temperature against independent ocean temperature profiles.
-SCDA shows better observation fitting than WCDA for the 100 m upper layers of tropical oceans.
-In the Northern Hemisphere, SCDA improves the fitting for the 25 m upper layer but degrades the fitting below this depth.
-Since no vertical localization is applied in the ocean LETKF update, the degradation below 25 m depth is probably due to the sampling error caused by the small ensemble size.
-With no vertical localization, the longdistance error correlations between observations and analyzed variables cannot be reliably estimated by the small ensemble, especially for the weak correlation from those phys-
+SCDA shows better observation fitting than WCDA for the 100-m upper layers of tropical oceans.
+In the Northern Hemisphere, SCDA improves the fitting for the 25-m upper layer but degrades the fitting below this depth.
+Since no vertical localization is applied in the ocean LETKF update, the degradation below 25-m depth is probably due to the sampling error caused by the small ensemble size.
+With no vertical localization, the long-distance error correlations between observations and analyzed variables cannot be reliably estimated by the small ensemble, especially for the weak correlation from those physically "irrelevant" cross-domain state-observations pairs that appears more frequently in the SCDA.